 Three General Types of Resume Formats: Description, Differences

 You can arrange records in the CV and present it to the employer in several ways.
-Below you will find a list of the main types of CVs that you need to use based on your sophistication, and field of activity.
+Below you will find a list of the main types of CVs that you need to use based on your sophistication and field of activity.

 This is the most common and simple type of summary.
 A chronological CV is a universal tool that will suit any employee for any position and its structure is familiar to almost everyone.
 The main part of it is sophistication.
 This part is the most crucial.
-It is necessary to correctly describe the sophistication in the summary in order to attract the attention of the employer.
+It is necessary to correctly describe the sophistication in the summary to attract the attention of the employer.

 This type of CV is most suitable for demonstrating professional advancement in a certain field, career growth in one company.